lawrencegripper/ebpf-cgroup-firewall/README.md

 To use HTTPS interception you first need to [run `mkcert --install`](https://github.com/FiloSottile/mkcert) to create a root CA for intercepting and decoding HTTPS requests.
 This is already done for you in the devcontainer if you'd like to try it out there.

+### Allow `https://github.com/lawrencegripper` only but no other github traffic

+Here was allow only the HTTP traffic on specfic url `https://github.com/lawrencegripper`:

+`./bin/ebpf-cgroup-firewall run --allow-list 'https://github.com/lawrencegripper' "curl https://github.com/lawrencegripper"`

+The request suceeeds ✅

+If we try another url `https://github.com/github`:

+`./bin/ebpf-cgroup-firewall run --allow-list 'https://github.com/lawrencegripper' "curl https://github.com/github"`

+The request fails ❌

+The firewall detects that you are only asking for HTTP traffic so will also block any non-http traffic to that domain.

+`./bin/ebpf-cgroup-firewall run --allow-list 'https://github.com/lawrencegripper' "nc -zv -w 1 github.com 22"`

+Here, connecting to the SSH port, when only that url is allowed, is blocked ❌

+### Block `google.com`

+This will block any connections on any ports to `google.com`

+`./ebpf-cgroup-firewall run --block-list google.com "curl google.com"`

+> WARN DNS BLOCKED reason=FromDNSRequest explaination="Matched Domain Prefix: google.com" blocked=true blockedAt=dns domain=google.com. pid=266767 cmd="curl google.com " firewallMethod=blocklist
+>

 ### Attach to a Docker Container and block calling `yahoo.com` from the container

 1. Start a container `docker run --name=test-container -it ghcr.io/curl/curl-container/curl-dev-debian:master /bin/bash`